Ammar-Hussain1/SPACE-SHOOTER-GAME/README.md

 - Compiler: You need to have a compiler like VS [VS DOWNLOAD](https://visualstudio.microsoft.com/downloads/) or VS CODE [VS CODE DOWNLOAD](https://code.visualstudio.com/download).

 # COMPILATION
 Compile the program using a C++ compiler.
 Make sure to link the SFML libraries appropriately.
-You can link it by looking at the documentation from here[SFML tutorial] (https://www.sfml-dev.org/tutorials/2.6/).
+You can link it by looking at the documentation from here [SFML tutorial](https://www.sfml-dev.org/tutorials/2.6/).

 # RUNNING THE GAME
 Run the compiled executable.